videojs/http-streaming/docs/stream-time-from-player-time.md

   * Impact: GOPs in the segment will be dropped until there are no overlapping GOPs with previous segments.
   * Need to account in time conversion?
 No. So long as we aren't switching renditions, and the content is sane enough to not contain overlapping GOPs, this should not have a meaningful impact.

-Among the changes, with only GOP Fusion having an impact, the task becomes simpler.
+Among the changes, with only GOP Fusion having an impact, the task is simplified.
 Instead of accounting for any changes to the video stream, only those from GOP Fusion should be accounted for.
 Since GOP fusion will potentially only prepend frames to the segment, we just need the number of seconds prepended to the segment when offsetting the time.
 As such, we can add the following properties to each segment:

 ```
 segment: {